 We already said that an FSE decoding table following ANS theory is equivalent to an Huffman Low-bit-order decoding table : a symbol with a probability of 50% will be positioned once every 2 cells.
 With a probability of 25%, it will be positioned once every 4 cells.
 And so on.

-Well, with this context in mind, it seems obvious that we should follow the same logic, and if for example, a symbol has a probability of 33.333%, it should be positioned once every 3 cells.
+A first obvious idea is to follow the same logic : if, for example, a symbol has a probability of 33.333%, it should be positioned once every 3 cells.

 OK, but even 33% is an easy target, because it's such a convenient fractional number.
 What if we have, for example, a probability of 7.27%, resulting in an average distance between symbols at every 13.75515.... cells ?

 Well, an intuitive idea is that we will try to approach this distribution, typically by spacing symbols sometimes by 13 cells, sometimes by 14 cells.
-And indeed, that's how it works.
+And indeed, it works.

 OK, it may look clear and simple for a single symbol.
-But what about all these other symbols together, trying to get their own regularly spaced slots ?
-Won't they be fighting for some same slots ?
+But what about all other symbols together, trying to get their own regularly spaced slots ?
+Won't they be fighting for the same slots ?

-Let's take an example, to see that situation clearer.
+Let's take an example, to illustrate the situation.
 Let's imagine that, on a 16-states decoding table, we have the following distribution :

 A : 5 ; B : 5 ; C : 3 ; D : 3

-In this case, we have an issue, because 16/5=3.2, which obviously is not an integer.
+In this case, we have a first issue, because 16/5=3.2, which obviously is not an integer.
 So we will have to space A by a distance of 3.2, which we can only approximate, by being 3 most of the time, and maybe 4 sometimes.

 The intuitive optimal distribution for A is reached by applying this algorithm :